Complete Bankruptcy Specialist Career Guide

 Key Responsibilities

-• Prepare and file proofs of claim, reaffirmation agreements, and other legal documents with bankruptcy courts.
+- Prepare and file creditor proofs of claim, reaffirmation agreements, or administrative responses with the bankruptcy court system to preserve recovery rights.

 Work Environment